Journalite/journalite-article-page/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Open a Pull Request

-Please make sure your code follows the existing coding patterns and includes appropriate tests.
+Please make sure your code follows the existing coding patterns and includes appropriate tests. # Deployment test with updated Vercel secrets